treeverse/lakeFS/docs/reference/oidc.md

     friendly_name_claim_name: name                      #  Optional: use the value from this claim as the user's display name
 ```

-Your login page will now include a link to sign-in using the
+Your login page will now include a link to sign in using the
 OIDC provider.
 When a user first logs in through the provider, a corresponding user is created in lakeFS.

 #### Notes